All Episodes

 I mean, they all can chip and putt.

-Uh he's better at it consistently than most, but focused.
+He's better at it consistently than most.

 What?

-I think uh people who have not played the game, even people who do, I don't think have the slightest idea what it is like to have that kind of performance pressure.
+I think people who have not played the game, even people who do, I don't think have the slightest idea what it is like to have that kind of performance pressure.

 Yeah.